Enborne

-Enborne is a village and civil parish, in West Berkshire, England that bounds to the east, across a road from Newbury.
+Enborne is a village and civil parish, in West Berkshire, England.
 The River Enborne shares its name, although it does not run through the village; rather, it runs through and rises near the nearby village of Enborne Row.
-Enborne is in the county of Berkshire.
-It lost some of its eastern land to Newbury's 20th century expansion.
 The village name has had many variant spellings in the past, including Anebourne in 1086, as well as Enbourne, Enborn and Enbourn in the last 200 years.

 Settlements

 The parish lies immediately west of Newbury in West Berkshire, and contains the settlements of Redhill, Crockham Heath, Skinner's Green, Wheatlands Lane, Enborne Row and Wash Water.
 There is no main population centre; the settlements are scattered.
+It lost some of its eastern land to Newbury's 20th century expansion.

 Boundaries

 The River Enborne marks the southern boundary of the parish, where Berkshire joins Hampshire.
 The northern boundary is the railway line.
 Newbury lies to the east, and the parish of Hamstead Marshall to the west.
 The Kennet & Avon Canal passes across the northern end of the parish, together with the River Kennet.